How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 So many times, a new pair of reading glasses or treatment of existing eye disease will clear up the small eye of the needle and provide better depth perception.
 This, in turn, makes threading a sewing machine needle SO much easier!

-Even with your best vision correction, the eye of the needle can still be tricky to thread, though, so now let’s move on to the process and some helpful hints.
+Even with your best vision correction, the eye of the needle can still be tricky to thread, though, so let’s move on to the process.
+(You can also check my post on sewing aids for poor vision for more tips if your vision is permanently decreased.)

 Preparing Your Sewing Machine for Threading